 Lost and Heritage Apples of the Palouse

 This is a public outreach project in the Dhingra lab and is made possible by generous public donations.
-If you would like to share your story about a ‘lost’ or Heritage apple and/or support this project please contact us at email@example.com.
+If you would like to share your story about a ‘lost’ or Heritage apple please contact us at firstname.lastname@example.org.

 Early settlers in the eastern Washington Palouse area planted many apple varieties for different uses such as fresh eating, cider making, livestock feed, drying, and canning.
 Many of these varieties eventually fell out of use as apple production shifted from home growing to commercial production.
 Qualities for market, storage, and shipping were emphasized in selecting varieties for commercial production.
 Of the more than 10,000 apple varieties available in the US in the 1800’s many are now believed to be ‘lost’, that is, locations of surviving trees are unknown or there may be no survivors.